FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 <br>

-Since for this demonstration we use `sRGB` we configured Grayscale Color Spcae to [sGray Color Mode](http://retrofist.com/sgray/).
+Since for this demonstration we use `sRGB` we configured Grayscale Color Space to [sGray Color Mode](http://retrofist.com/sgray/).
 We won't get into too much details, yet this is a crucial step and any one not doing it creates miss match in the Math employed.
 This is one of the artifact some of the current generators of Luminosity Masks ignore which means their Math in the Channels tab doesn't match the properties of the RGB image.

 **Remark**
-Basically one need to match the Gamma Function employed on the RGB images to the one used for Grasycale Images.
+Basically one need to match the Gamma Function employed on the RGB images to the one used for Grayscale Images.
 For the above we chose the `sRGB` Gamma Correction (By selecting `sGray`), those who use `Adobe RGB` should use `Gray Gamma 2.2` for Grayscale and for `ProPhoto RGB` one should use `Gray Gamma 1.8` for Grascale to match the functions.

 In order to show the effect of this Gamma Function applied we used our reference image.